 How does welding without gas work?

 In flux-cored welding, a hollow wire is used which has flux inside.
 This provides a similar function as a shielding gas.
 It uses a direct current to melt the wire.
 The flux inside this hollow wire starts burning flux inside which is then used to shield the molten metal.
-The flux covers the weld with a gas which protects it from oxygen.
+The flux covers the weld with a gas that protects it from oxygen.
 Although this will produce a slag on top of the weld which will have to be removed afterward.
 However, if you used flux-cored welding which is designed specifically for this purpose, you will not need shielding gas.

 In this article, we will see how to use a MIG welder to weld without gas.
 If you decide to use a regular MIG welder, you will have to replace the wire feed rollers inside the machine with a special type of rollers having groves in them.
 It’s necessary because the hollow flux-cored wire is a lot softer than regular MIG wire, with that comes the problem of damaging the flux-cored wire, it also affects the feeding speed.
-Also, you need to change the polarity of the welder form DCEP to DCEN, meaning from electrode positive to electrode negative.
+Also, you need to change the polarity of the welder from DCEP to DCEN, meaning from electrode positive to electrode negative.

 But can a MIG welder weld without the use of shielding gas with regular wire?